austinhuang0131/austinhuang0131.github.io/index.md

 }
 </style>

 Hi there!
-I'm a student at McGill University.
 I [write code](https://github.com/austinhuang0131), [take photos](#my-photos), study, and [explore online stuff](#my-other-online-stuff).
 You may reach me using [these methods](#hey-you-look-cool).
-Straight outta the metropolis of Shanghai, China, I currently reside in Montréal, Canada.
+Straight outta the metropolis of Shanghai, China, I currently reside in Montréal, Canada, studying statistics & computer science at McGill University.

 If you need a job title, that'll be "university student/freelance project maintainer".
 I just put everything on my website, it's not actually a *resume*.